How to Buy Ethereum & Best Exchange Ratings

 Unlike Coinbase, Gemini operates as a more ‘traditional’ cryptocurrency exchange.
 This means that users can use the website to trade with other users on their market.
 The site functions like a traditional stock or Forex platform.

 Gemini users can trade Bitcoin, Ethereum, and USD.
 Deposits and withdrawals are unfortunately only available via bank transfer and bank wire.
 However, the site does allow you to begin trading while your deposits are still processing.
 This gives users the ability to lock in purchase prices faster than almost all other traditional exchanges.
+Gemini also still comes with the very low fees associated with "Group A exchanges".

 While we do think Gemini is slightly less beginner friendly than Coinbase, their team has done a phenomenal job designing an interface that’s easy to use.